Munich, Prague and Berlin

 - Visit the fairytale bohemian town of Cesky Krumlov and go rafting down the river*

-- Dance the night away in Prague
+- Dance the night away at a club in Prague

 - Experience first hand World War II history at the Dachau concentration camp